 When effective, huddles materially improve clarity of purpose, prioritization, efficiency, task allocation, resource sharing, risk escalation, problem solving and communication within teams.
 They provide daily opportunities for teams to raise and discuss priorities, share and address risks and issues, reallocate attention as required and share information quickly and efficiently.

-Huddles also often lead to time savings within teams, though this initially appears counter-intuitive as they demand about 15 minutes every day from all team members.
+Huddles also often lead to time savings within teams.
+However, this initially appears counter-intuitive as they demand about 15 minutes every day from all team members.
 This 15 minute period should be thought of an as investment.
 In our view, it’s highly important that the time saved does not all result in reduced headcount.
 If fact, we’d say that about 75% of the time saved as a result of huddles should be reinvested into the teams that make those savings through a mixture of reducing excess hours and improving the quality of service that the teams provide.

 As well as improving efficiency, huddles can also significantly improve communication, relationships and engagement within teams.

 The simple act of bringing a team together at the same time every day and having an effective conversation about what the team is up to can be very powerful.
-This act greatly increases communication and transparency, meaning that most people quickly become aware of the team’s wider deliverables, priorities, challenges and successes.
+This act greatly increases communication and transparency.
+It means that most people quickly become aware of the team’s wider deliverables, priorities, challenges and successes.
 As a result, individuals typically come together and support each other more as a team.
 In addition, individuals feel more well informed, more included, more listened to, more valued, more favorable towards their leaders and more satisfied with their employers.

 Huddles should be designed and implemented at a team level.